aveniridm/envion/README.md

 # Procedural Randomization Automation

-By enabling both checkboxes, Envion activates a **procedural randomization** process that automatically draws from **19,000 pre-defined triplets**.
+By enabling both checkboxes, Envion activates a **procedural randomization** process that automatically draws from **19,000 pre-defined triplets** and applies the X factor to each segment of the terna automatically, thereby imposing its own time-stretch and creating the sonic gesture.

 * **Random Terna**: continuously loads text files from the `/data` folder (each file contains about 1,000 envelopes/triplets).
 * **Random List**: randomly selects one of the 1,000 available lists.